 Can you please describe your research?

 Gravitational-wave astronomy is a reality today.
-So far we have had several events where gravitational waves were emitted from the merger of binary systems, these have become commonplace.
-There are more types of gravitational waves, waiting their first detection on earth.
-One amongst these are continuous gravitational waves.
+So far we have had several detections of gravitational waves emitted from the merger of binary systems.
+There are more types of gravitational waves awaiting their first detection on earth.
+One amongst these is a ‘continuous gravitational wave'.
 They are persistent and monochromatic.
-We expect emission from compact objects from, for instance, bumpy neutron stars.
+We expect emission from isolated compact objects, for instance, rotating, bumpy neutron stars.
 My Ph.D work is centered around the searches for these continuous gravitational waves from recently discovered millisecond pulsars.

 Do you have a favourite figure to illustrate your current research?